 For many years now, the promoters of Lean have largely taken the view that they cannot move mountains (CEOs), so they are instead satisfied to train employees on how to tunnel through mountains – meaning, to improve processes despite shortcomings in leadership engagement or support.
 That is a good approach in terms of one’s own learning and development, and making isolated processes function better.
 But it does not substantially contribute to creating a stronger, better managed, and better functioning business.
 And it certainly does not help solve the greatest unsolved problem in all of business.

 I have been working on this problem for many years.
 My various writings document the progress that I have made.
 I believe that the promoters of Lean need to focus their attention on this problem as well.
 Avoiding this problem will not make it go away.
-The future of Lean likely rests on some measure of its solution.
+The future of Lean likely rests on some measure of its solution though formal failure analysis.
 The good that it will do is substantial; less harm done to people and greater human prosperity, and perhaps even human survival.